bbarker505/CEBA_climMatch/README.md

 # References

 Barker, B. S. 2024.
-Climate matching models for the yellow starthistle rosette weevil (Coleoptera: Apionidae) for the western U.S. In review.
+Climate matching models for *Ceratapion basicorne* (Coleoptera: Apionidae), a biocontrol agent of yellow starthistle.
+In review.